 But, whether or not a student loves writing can be a challenge so it’s important to show students that writing is a valuable skill that they will use throughout their lives (even if it’s different types of writing than what they are learning in the moment).

 Why Write Every Day?

 Learning to write is just like any other skill.
 It takes practice.
-The problem is that most teachers equate practice with have to write thousands of words at a time.
+The problem is that most teachers equate practice with having to write thousands of words at a time.

 Instead, try writing for shorter, more meaningful writing activities.

 We write every day in our classroom.
 Sometimes it’s as short as five minutes and other days are much longer.
 It depends on the task, what we’re trying to practice or if we’re learning something new.